dongyi-ur/robotic-desk-organization/README.md

 > ![Fig. 1: Initial and goal states of the desktop organization task](https://github.com/dongyi-ur/robotic-desk-organization/blob/main/Fig0.jpg)
 > *Figure: Initial state (left) and organized state (right) of the desktop organization task.*
-> *(The initial scene includes pens, erasers, lead cases, rulers, set squares, paper, books, etc. After organization, small items are placed in a pen holder, rulers are inserted into the holder or placed next to books, and paper and books are neatly stacked.)*
+> *(The initial scene includes pens, erasers, lead cases, rulers, set squares, paper, books, etc. After organization, small items are placed in a pen holder, rulers are inserted into the holder, and paper and books are neatly stacked.)*

 ---